 We recognise that children make progress at various rates and have different ways in which they learn better.
 Teachers take account of this by looking carefully at how they organise their lessons, the classroom, books and materials they give to each child, as well as the way they teach.
-Therefore, all teachers consider a number of options and choose the most appropriate ways to help each children learn from a range of activities.
+Therefore, all teachers consider a number of options and choose the most appropriate ways to help each children learn from a range of activities in and out of the classroom (including off-site activities)